 (3) revoke licensure;

 (4) take any reasonable lesser action against an individual upon proof that the individual has violated this chapter

-of licensure, the technician or establishment shall cease to:
+Upon the suspension or revocation of licensure, the technician or establishment shall cease to:

 (1) perform body art procedures;